On April 14, Bitcoin recorded its greatest second-day operation since its foundation, exceeding $ 64,000 for the first time.

 The rising price in the cryptocurrency world is driven by a few key factors.

-A major contributor was the direct listing of a cryptocurrency exchange site in Coinbase at the Nasdaq stock exchange in April.
+A major contributor was the direct listing of a cryptocurrency exchange site in Coinbase on the Nasdaq stock exchange in April.

 This historic flat meant that people were talking about cryptocurrencies that brought a lot of attention to the industry, and it was linked to the record prices of Bitcoin.